-Whether your a bible reader or not, almost all of us have heard of Job.
+Whether your a bible-reader or not, almost all of us have heard of Job.
 He was a righteous dude.
-I mostly study the book of Job to focus on this human’s worst suffering (unmatched only by Jesus).
+I mostly study Job to understand a human’s worst suffering.
 Job was IN hell, ON Earth.
-But as I was reading, something new jumped out regarding Job’s “friends.”
-I put that in quotes because after you study their role in his life, you’re left wondering if they really were friends.
-In a good portion of the book of Job, his friends are there to offer pithy opinions and wisdom.
+There’s one thing that sticks out to me regarding Job’s “friends.”
+I use quotes because if you study their role in his life, you’re left wondering if they really were.
+In a good portion of Job, his friends are there to offer pithy opinions and wisdom.
 What I particularly gleaned was the position of Job’s friends.
-They picked the proverbial posture of looking down on Job, in pity.
-But author Eugene Peterson offers an alternative posture for friends who are suffering, he said: “We need to quit feeling sorry for people who suffer and instead look up to them.”
+They picked the proverbial posture of looking down on Job.
+But The Message author Eugene Peterson offers an alternative posture for friends who are suffering, he says: “We need to quit feeling sorry for people who suffer and instead look up to them.”
 Fireworks went off in my brain.
-That is genius!
-What if, instead of looking down in pity on godly-good people who are suffering, we look UP…
+This is genius!
+What if, instead of looking down in pity on godly-good people suffering, we look UP…

 1) We look UP to the sky to pray for them.

-2) We look UP to them to show RESPECT that God has deemed them worthy of such suffering.
+2) We look UP to show RESPECT that God has deemed them worthy of such suffering.

-3) And we look UP to them because when Jesus was suffering on the cross, his good friends stood near and looked up to Him.
+3) And we look UP because when Jesus was suffering on the cross, his good friends stood near and looked up to Him.

-As you think of anyone you know who is suffering or struggling right now, I hope this encourages you to shift your gaze.
-Who knows, maybe God will use your upward gaze TO them, to HELP them get back up on their feet again!
+As you think of anyone you know suffering/struggling, I hope this encourages you to shift your gaze.
+Who knows, maybe God will use your upward gaze TO them, to HELP them get on their feet again!